-An average number of 15 personnel administrators representing the agency's component school districts attended the 2007-2008 bi-monthly personnel meetings facilitated by the ESBOCES Department of Human Resources
+• An average number of 15 personnel administrators representing the agency's component school districts attended the 2007-2008 bi-monthly personnel meetings facilitated by the ESBOCES Department of Human Resources.
+A survey was developed to support our ability to effectively identify the needs of component districts.

-The average number of personnel administrators participating in the bi-monthly personnel meetings facilitated by the ESBOCES Department of Human Resources will increase by 5 participants
+• The average number of personnel administrators participating in the bi-monthly personnel meetings facilitated by the ESBOCES Department of Human Resources will increase by 5 participants